chierina/Energy-Churn-Prediction/README.md

 **Data Processing**
 Used all the 3 files given. (detailed data description can be found at the end) \
 Some of the key processes are: \
-* 1 Checked the time series and avoided using those features. \
+* Checked the time series and avoided using those features. \
-* 2 Converted date features into numerical and calculated the duration from the start date. \
+* Converted date features into numerical and calculated the duration from the start date. \
-* 3 Imputed missing data with KNN.  \
+* Imputed missing data with KNN.  \
-* 4 Removed outliers.  \
+* Removed outliers.  \
-* 5 Feature hashing encoding for high dimensional feature.  \
+* Feature hashing encoding for high dimensional feature.  \
-* 6 Up/Down sampled the imbalanced target variable.  \
+* Up/Down sampled the imbalanced target variable.  \
  \
 **Modelling**
- * Item 1 Considering the distribution of data and computational expense, tested Ensemble methods (Random Forest, XGboost, Gradient Boost, Adaboost)\
+ * Considering the distribution of data and computational expense, tested Ensemble methods (Random Forest, XGboost, Gradient Boost, Adaboost)\
- * Item 2 Used Grid Search Cross Validation for all the models to maximize the ROC.\
+ * Used Grid Search Cross Validation for all the models to maximize the ROC.\
- * Item 3 Draw learning curves to estimate the best parameter ranges for Grid Search.\
+ * Draw learning curves to estimate the best parameter ranges for Grid Search.\
  \
 **Data Description** \
 ![alt text](https://github.com/chierina/ESCP-ML-Python/blob/master/data_description.png)